eniocsjunior/messager/README.md

 >>> message.critical('A critical message')
 ```

-## interfaces
+## Default interfaces

+### Interface
+Main interface.
+The arguments passed in this class are common to all interfaces.
+#### Arguments
+* min - Minimum level to send the message effectively.
+Default: 0
+* min - Maximum level to send the message effectively.
+Default: 5
+* timezone - Your preferred timezone.
+Default: UTC
+* mask - Mask used in date formatting.
+Default: '%d/%m/%Y %H:%M:%S'

+### Terminal
-* Terminal - Show message on console.
+Show message on console.

+### File
-* File - Uses a folder to store log files.
+Uses a folder to store log files.
+#### Argument
+* path - Folder where the log files will be created.
+REQUIRED!

+### SQL
-* SQL - Store logs in a SQL database.
+Store logs in a SQL database.
 SQL databases officially supported by the [Peewee](https://docs.peewee-orm.com/en/latest/index.html) library are:
 * SQLite3
 * PostgreSQL
 * MariaDB
 * MySQL
+#### Argument
+* uri - Uniform Resource Identifier.
+REQUIRED!